BORN MARCH 20, 1950 DIED MARCH 13, 2018

-Annie is the daughter of artist Mose Tolliver and Willie Mae Tolliver.
-She can vividly remember drawing animals with sticks in the dirt as a child , and making clay houses and figures around their Sternfield Alley house.
+Annie Mural Tolliver was the daughter of artist, Mose Tolliver and Willie Mae Tolliver.
+She remembered as a child drawing animals with sticks in the dirt, and making clay houses and figures around their Sternfield Alley house.
 “This was one of my favorite ways to pass the time.”
 She attended school through the ninth grade, but dropped out to become a mother at age seventeen, and to marry artist L.W.
 Crawford.
 While rearing her three children there was little time to paint.
 Annie worked cleaning houses, hospitals, restaurants and motels.

 Through years of being exposed to her father’s paintings, she and her brothers, Charles and Jimmy, took a greater interest in his work.
-“My paintings were sold as Mose T’s for about five years until the Fall of 1990.
+“My paintings were sold as Mose T’s for about five years until the Fall of 1988.
 One day someone announced they would buy my paintings if I would put my name on them.
 With Mose’s permission I signed my work.
 When that happened, I decided to go on my own.
 At first I tried to paint just as Mose, then I wanted to paint what I liked and now that’s all I want to do.”

-Annie’s work has been included in many important books and exhibitions including one organized by the American Women’s Museum in Washington, D.C. which toured various partsof the country.
+Annie’s work has been included in many important books and exhibitions including one organized by the American Women’s Museum in Washington, D.C., which toured various parts of the country.